-Students swim in PE in grades 6, 7 and 8.
-You may bring your own swimsuit.
-Girls' suits must be one piece.
-Boys' suits must be "boxer" style and may not be cut-off jeans.
+Swimming is part of the PE curriculum at the middle level.
+Students may bring their own swimsuit.
+Girls' suits must be one piece, boys' suits must be "boxer" style and may not be cut-off jeans.
 School suits are available if needed.
 Students will be required to swim each day of the unit.
 Any missed day(s) of swimming need to be made up with a swim make up.
 Make up swims are made up either before or after school.